ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ## Global Definitions

-Every value can be named.
+Every expression can be named.
 This is the purpose of the `let ... = ... ` construction.
 The name is on the left; the expression is on the right.
 * If the expression can be evaluated, it take places right away.
 * Otherwise, the expression is turned into a value as-is.
 That's the case of function definition.

-The following sections discusses definitions with computation.
-Definitions without computation, like functions, are discussed later.

 Global definitions are those entered at the toplevel.
 This is what happens when writing a definition in UTop:
 ```ocaml